RaphaelMartin83/MeMoTo/README.md

 # How to add a diagram type

 - See doc/diagram_hierarchy.memoto
+- You can use the QtCreator project file or use cmake by hand
+- This project uses Qt6 framework
 - You need to implement I_DiagramContainer
 - You need to be composed of a toolbox, itself implementing I_ToolBox
 - Check SMDiagramScene and SMToolBoxScene for an example